originphp/website/source/docs/model/elasticsearch-concern.md

 ---
-title: Elasticsearch Behavior
+title: Elasticsearch Concern
-description: Elasticsearch Behavior Guide for the OriginPHP Framework
+description: Elasticsearch Concern Guide for the OriginPHP Framework
 extends: _layouts.documentation
 section: content
 ---
-# Elasticsearch Behavior
+# Elasticsearch Concern

 If you need to improve performance of your application by moving search queries to Elasticsearch or implement more advanced searching, OriginPHP makes it ultra simple to implement Elasticsearch in your web application.